SkyPrep/skyprep-php/README.md

-# skyprep-php
-SkyPrep PHP SDK
+#SkyPrep PHP SDK

 #Welcome
 --------

-The SkyPrep PHP SDK is a thin-wrapper on top of the HTTP API.
-All JSON responses are automatically converted to similar PHP objects (associative array or regular indexed arrays).
+The SkyPrep PHP SDK is a thin-wrapper on top of the HTTP API (https://skyprep.com/api) All JSON responses are automatically converted to similar PHP objects (associative array or regular indexed arrays).

 Each API call is mapped to a corresponding method.